evazhang612/sokt-landing/_pages/wtt.md

 I was sweating profusely the day before starting Freshman year with no idea what I wanted to major in or what to take.
 I ended up taking Chemistry, Philosophy, and Energy Policy, one of which replaced an AP credit I already have, and 2 of which didn't end up being used in anything.
 I ended up switching majors and focuses multiple times Freshman year, but then once I locked down my interests began doubling down on classes (e.g. 2-3 CS+Math classes per quarter).
 There really isn't any particular learning here except perhaps your Freshman year at Stanford academically probably won't break anything.

-This post probably won't help that much.
+This post probably won't change that much.
 Chances are, you're probably fine academically regardless of whether you take Course A before Course B, and vice versa.
 It certainly feels comforting to know there's some sort of a system to things, and this is what I ended up with.

 One final thing: if you can, going general could be best, especially if you see yourself applying knowledge on your own time.
 Obviously this statement would be stronger coming from someone who went to a truly liberal arts college.
 The classes where I learned theoretical frameworks or concepts were better for my mental development that I couldn't have gotten to on my own.

 Choosing "general" curricula doesn't necessitate a particular discipline, but rather how classes are taught.
 Math happened to be one of the disciplines where this is more often the case.
-I liked a lot of the general or theoretical abstractions in math despite being bad with them, and lots of people better-versed than I have spoken at length about the values of learning math in college, even if you don't do research or stay in the discipline.
-Another post I liked a lot about college is PG's essay and advice [here](http://www.paulgraham.com/college.html).
+I liked a lot of the general or theoretical abstractions in math despite being bad with them, and lots of people better-versed than I have spoken at length about the values of learning math in college, even if you don't stay in the discipline.
+If you're thinking about  Another post I liked a lot about college is PG's essay and advice [here](http://www.paulgraham.com/college.html).